• Job Vacancies

 “A Hillside High School pupil is a confident, employable and well informed individual who is well prepared for their futures and their next steps in our ever changing world.”

-At Hillside High School, we have the highest aspirations for our pupils and your children and we are committed to providing high quality, careers guidance which will ensure that they fully understand the range of opportunities available to them.
+At Hillside High School, we have the highest aspirations for all our pupils.
+We are committed to providing a high‑quality Careers Education, Information, Advice and Guidance (CEIAG) programme that enables pupils to understand the full range of opportunities available to them, make informed decisions, and progress successfully onto ambitious Post‑16 pathways.

 Year 7